a Defibrillator Vest

 My life changed

-May 2008 my pacemaker was inserted and my life was officially changed.
+In May of 2008 my pacemaker was inserted and my life was officially changed.
 The first surgery in my life had taken place.
-I made it from the age of 12 thinking every year I would have surgery.
-Getting to the age of 17 was bittersweet, sweeter because I was old enough to really process it and understand what was happening.
+Every year since I was 12 I thought I would have to have surgery.
+Getting to age 17 was bittersweet.
+It was sweet because I was old enough to really process it and understand what was happening.
 That meant a lot to me.
-It's nothing I can really explain just an inner feeling that gave me peace.
+It's nothing I can really explain - just an inner feeling that gave me peace.

 Back to myself